Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Blocker (Level 10):** Once per encounter, you can use Punish Cowardice.

-**Associated Disciplines (Level 1):** You can take powers from the Fighter list, and from one of the following disciplines:
+**Associated Disciplines (Level 1):** You can take powers from one of the following disciplines:

 * Art of War.
 * Juggernautical.

+## Dabbles in Jesting

+Jester multiclass.

+**Requirements:** You cannot take this kit if you belong to the Jester class, or if you already have a secondary class.

+**The Comedian (Level 1):** You belong to the Jester class (along with any other classes that you belong to), with Jester becoming your "secondary class".
+You gain the following benefits:

+* Once per encounter, you can use the *wrong place—wrong time* power.

+**Jester Skills (Level 5):** You become trained in a skill of your choice from the Jester class skills.

+**All About the Timing (Level 10):** Once per encounter, you can use Double Your Efforts.

+**Associated Disciplines (Level 1):** You can take powers from one of the following disciplines:

+* Last Laugh.

 ## Dabbles in Mageblading